NinjaBearStudioTech/Documentation/Writerside/topics/inventory/fragments/inv_container_fragment.md

 ## Swap Operation

 This fragment provides the **Swap** operation, which can be created via the `CreateSwapPayload` function.
-Swapping two items will invert their containers and positions.
+Swaps two items, exchanging their containers and positions.

 <tabs group="sample">
     <tab title="Blueprint" group-key="bp">